Roland-Addy/Detecting-Heart-Disease-A-Data-Intelligence-Fusion/README.md

 * After data preprocessing, there are 111 features to work with.

 ### Fitting Baseline Models
 * The dataset was split into train and test sets.
-The train set was downsampled to resolved the class imbalanced, (with a total size of 12,448 rows and 111 features).
+The train set was upsampled to resolved the class imbalance.
+* Due to the class imbalance in the test set and the nature of the target variable, the AUC Score metric was used in the model evaluation.
+* The below base models were used using grid searching over a range of hyperparameters:
+* * Logistic Regression - AUC Score of 0.88
+  * Decision Tree Classifier -